-A national furniture retailer with more than 200 stores and specializing in affordable, modern, and customizable furniture has an incredible e-commerce website.
+A national furniture retailer with more than 200 stores that specializes in affordable, modern, and customizable furniture has an incredible e-commerce website.
 In fact, most of the company’s sales come through their e-commerce website.
-This, however, poses a problem for their physical stores in that it puts them in direct competition with their website.
+This, however, poses a problem for their physical stores by putting them in direct competition with their website.

 The resulting pain points include: modernizing the Product Description Pages (PDP) and the Category Landing Pages (CLP), and getting customers into the stores to purchase after visiting the website.